 A review of the courses covered by the State Board Examination.
 Satisfactory completion of exams in each subject area, as well as an overall score of 80% on the Arts Comprehensive Exam.
+Credit 1 hour

 FUNERAL SERVICE PROFESSIONAL PRACTICUM 121FP